epr4/servlet-jsp-jquery/README.md

 `C:/> target/bin/webapp.bat`

 That’s it.
 Your application should start up on port 8080.
-You can see the JSP at http://localhost:8080 and the servlet and http://localhost:8080/hello
+You can see the JSP at http://localhost:8080

 Ref:
 https://devcenter.heroku.com/articles/create-a-java-web-application-using-embedded-tomcat